Infernosniper/Course-Scheduler/README.md

 3. as a user, I can view currently added courses
 4. as a user, I can add courses to the registry
 5. as a user, I can remove courses from the registry
-6. as a user, I can assign priority to courses
+6. as a user, I can edit courses in the registry
-7. as a user, I can generate potential schedules based on selected courses
+7. as a user, I can assign priority to courses
-8. as a user, I can export generated schedules
+8. as a user, I can generate potential schedules based on selected courses, number of credits, or number of courses

 ## Research Topics